FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - 06 November 2014.md

 taken into account.

-The Amendment was seconded by Councillor Gleeson.---
+The Amendment was seconded by Councillor Gleeson.
+---
 3

 Councillor Keller, on behalf of his party, proposed an Amendment to the Motion as